ONSdigital/ras-secure-message/README.md

 Test the response
 -----------------

-Now open up a new prompt to test out your API using curl
+Now open up a prompt to test out your API using curl
 ```
 $ curl http://127.0.0.1:5050/health
 {"status": "healthy"}